mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 While it is not classified as such, Khiinra Ash is effectively a reserve, with few humans living permanently on its surface.
-The high gravity makes it uncomfortable for humans but the Bhu’oovaakaylaa welcome expeditions when they come.
+The high gravity makes it uncomfortable for humans but the Bhu'oovaakaylaa welcome expeditions when they come.
 When offered Red Zone status, they declined.
 They are a philosophical species and while few have ever left the planet – due to their size and highly specified adaptations – they welcome the idea that they are members of an interstellar community.
-The Bhu’oovaakaylaa enjoy speaking with visitors of all races, learning more about them and engaging in spirited debates.
+The Bhu'oovaakaylaa enjoy speaking with visitors of all races, learning more about them and engaging in spirited debates.
 They speak in deep bellows and communication with them is loud and ponderous.
 They